yifei-yao/nbody/README.md

 # nbody
 Experimental newtonian gravity N-body simulation program.
-* Supports a number of intergreation methods, including the Fourth Order-Runge Kutta Method (RK4), classic Euler, Ralston's fourth-order, and a generalized explicit RK solver with any butcher tableau
+* Supports a number of integration methods, including the Fourth Order-Runge Kutta Method (RK4), classic Euler, Ralston's fourth-order, and a generalized explicit RK solver with any butcher tableau

 * Step size is calculated automatically and dynamically based on time limit and machine performance